 CoQ10 is a great antioxidant for the liver.

 Hibiscus contains antisine compounds, which is what gives it the red color, which helps bring the liver back to life.

 Lemon balm kills pathogens and bacteria.
 It also calms the liver and the nerves, so that your liver can relax enough to be cleansed.

-Licorice root tea.
+Licorice root tea and tincture.

 Spirulina pulls out toxic heavy metals that sit inside the liver and create a wealth of issues.